com-mr-apps/JNordVPNManager/README.md

 Key Features:

 * **Server Search**: Easily find and connect to VPN servers from all around the world using filters by country/city, technology/protocol, regions and legacy groups.
-* **Legacy Groups**: Support (filter) Servers by: Standard servers, Double VPN, Onion over VPN, Dedicated IP, Obfuscated servers.
+* **Legacy Groups**: Search and Connect Servers by: Standard servers, Peer to Peer, Double VPN, Onion over VPN, Dedicated IP, Obfuscated servers.
 * **Connection Management**: Control your NordVPN connections with ease - (re)connect, disconnect, pause, or resume your sessions with a single click.
 * **NordVPN Settings**: Manage your individual NordVPN settings direct from the GUI - export/import to/from local settings files for an easy switch between your different setups.
 * **Recent Connections**: The application stores your recent connections for easy reconnection.
 Simply select one to reconnect instantly.